-We've selected seven of the best rural art galleries from around the UK, from the foothills of Snowdonia and the Cornish coast to the far-flung islands of Orkney.
+We've selected some of the best rural art galleries from around the UK, from country houses to museums of modern art.

-Our top seven includes paintings by Thomas Gainsborough, Barbara Hepworth and George Barret, along with a number of inspiring exhibitions.
+Our top picks includes paintings by Thomas Gainsborough, Barbara Hepworth, Titian and George Barret, along with a number of inspiring exhibitions.

 The Tate St Ives dominates this small seaside town of winding alleys and fishermen's cottages; the recently doubled-in-size museum making a big statement on the site of the old gasworks overlooking Porthmeor Beach.
 Inside, the galleries showcase the best of the avant-garde St Ives School, including Barbara Hepworth and Ben Nicholson.